Hydroleo50/Hydroleo50/README.md

 -  Hi, I’m @Hydroleo50
--  I’m just experimenting, and trying to make my ideas come to reality.
+-  My goals are experimenting, learning and trying to make my ideas come to reality.